holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 - **Liquid-solid separation**: When the anaerobic digestor has been configured to produce separated liquid and solid fractions, the option to select the digestate type will be available.
 If there is no liquid-solid separation, the only option available will raw digestate (not separated).

-- **Amount of digestate**: The amount of digestate must be specified by the user.
-This amount must consider the area of the field so that the total amount of digestate in all field applications does not exceed the total digestate produced by the digestor.
-The gauge labelled **Amount of digestate available** will indicate the remaining amount of digestate after all field applications have been considered.
-If an attempt is made to apply more digestate that is avaialable, a warning message will be shown to indicate this situation.

 ##### Soil